 There are bell towers on the horizon but that mainland train station at doesn't look like somewhere you want to be hanging about of an evening.
-Despite the distant campanili, most of what you can see from your approach on a 2-mile long bridge is just a busy, industrial waterway.
+Despite the distant campanili, most of what you can see from your approach on a two-mile-long bridge is just a busy, industrial waterway.

 Alight at the Stazione di Venezia Santa Lucia and walk out of there backwards.
 That way, the utilitarian theme continues and the style of the station building will be the last, modern thing you'll see this afternoon.